Lawangin/Second-REST-API-PROJECT/README.md

-# Second-REST-API-PROJECT
+# Blog front end for graphql api backend

-Made with nodeJS and express framework
+Made with Reactjs, nodeJS with express framework